Expanding the Superloop bus network

 More about route SL11 proposals

-We have announced proposals to expand the Superloop express bus network with a new service between North Greenwich and Abbey Wood via Woolwich and Thamesmead and would like to hear your views.
+We have announced proposals to expand the Superloop express bus network with a new service between North Greenwich and Abbey Wood via Woolwich and Thamesmead.
 The SL11 would replace current route 472, operating as a limited-stop express service.
 It would follow the same line of route as the 472 does now except for in Woolwich town centre where its route would be more direct.

 To deliver the full potential of these regeneration plans, we are also proposing to extend the DLR from Gallions Reach, with new stations at Beckton Riverside and Thamesmead.